Michaelihc/debate-timer/README.md

 # ToDo
 1. ~~Double timer for free debate~~
+2. Labels for For and Against side
-2. Custom Background Colors
+3. Custom Background Colors
-3. Custom Audio for timers
+4. Custom Audio for timers
-4. GUI settings menu (instead of JSON)
+5. GUI settings menu (instead of JSON)
-5. Clean UI
+6. Clean UI
-6. Remove unused shaders
+7. Remove unused shaders